KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: DEF +30%
+* 2-Piece Set Bonus: DEF +30%
-* 4 Piece Set Bonus: A character equipped with this Artifact set will obtain the Curiosity effect in the following conditions: When on the field, the character gains 1 stack after hitting an opponent with a Geo attack, triggering a maximum of once every 0.3s.
+* 4-Piece Set Bonus: A character equipped with this Artifact set will obtain the Curiosity effect in the following conditions: When on the field, the character gains 1 stack after hitting an opponent with a Geo attack, triggering a maximum of once every 0.3s.
 When off the field, the character gains 1 stack every 3s.
 Curiosity can stack up to 4 times, each providing 6% DEF and a 6% Geo DMG Bonus.
 When 6 seconds pass without gaining a Curiosity stack, 1 stack is lost.
 {% endtab %}

 {% tab title="Findings" %}